artemkv/artemkv.github.io/tcpip.md

 - Upper layer protocols like HTTP just "pump" the data into TCP.
 - For TCP the data that it receives is just a stream of bytes.
 It does not know where every HTTP message begins or ends.
-- But it has to split the stream into descrete messages to pass to IP.
+- But it has to split the stream into discrete messages to pass to IP.
 These messages are called TCP Segments.
 - TCP tries to pick the segment size so to avoid unnecessary fragmentation at the IP layer.
 - A parameter called the **maximum segment size (MSS)** governs this size limit.
 Devices communicate MSS when establishing a connection.
 - So one segment can contain pieces from 2 different HTTP messages.